 How to escalate an issue

-You can register a formal complaint with us either by email, post or phone, using the details set out above.
-If you contact us by phone we will send you a link to a complaint form on www.westnet.ie which we will ask you to fill in.
-In the interest of both parties, formal complaints will be dealt with in writing.
+You can register a formal complaint with us either by email, post or phone, or we can send you a link to a complaint form on www.westnet.ie which you can fill in.
+Our primary method of contact in relation to complaints is via email unless we agree otherwise.

-We aim to acknowledge the complaint within 2 working days where we also issue you with a complaint number.
+We aim to acknowledge your complaint by email within 2 working days where we also issue you with a complaint reference number, and a link to this complaints code of practice.
 You need to quote this number on subsequent contact with us regarding this specific matter.